Music lecturers launch own record label, multi.modal

 We offer a stimulating and creative environment in which to study and to develop your musical creativity.

 Our facilities for performance, sound recording and composition are outstanding.

 Students benefit from private instrumental and vocal lessons from our team of visiting professional musicians, a wide range of classical, contemporary and world music ensembles, two ensembles in residence, workshops with high-profile music industry professionals and a constant flow of visiting musicians and composers who offer masterclasses and workshops.

 City was ranked 14th in the UK for Music in the Guardian University Guide 2017.

-See what the Music Department at City University London has to offer.
+See what the Music Department at City, University of London has to offer

-The department offers a range of courses at undergraduate, postgraduate taught and research degree level.
+The Music department at City, University of London offers a range of courses at undergraduate, postgraduate taught and research degree level.

 See which course is right for you:

 Here is a list of the staff who work in the Department of Music.
 You can find out more about each member of staff, including their latest publications and their contact details by following the links below.